KelwinHenrique/recipe-api/README.md

 ## How to run the project with docker

-1) Acreate a key to access the Giphy Api, for that [click here](https://developers.giphy.com/docs/api#quick-start-guide);
+1) Create a key to access the Giphy Api, for that [click here](https://developers.giphy.com/docs/api#quick-start-guide);

 2) Update .env with your environments variables;